-- Government Experience: Kris Klein and Shaun Brown each have several years of privacy experience in the public sector in the justice, industry and public safety spheres.
-We understand the inner-workings of how law and policy are made.
+- Government Experience: Kris Klein, Shaun Brown and Abigail Dubiniecki each have several years of privacy experience in the public sector in the justice, industry and public safety spheres.
+We understand the inner-workings of how law and policy are made and applied.

 - In-house experience: Immediately prior to joining nNovation, Timothy Banks was in-house counsel at Amazon Web Services.
 Constantine Karbaliotis has worked as privacy lead for Mercer and Symantec Corporation.

 - Staying up-to-date on the law: Kris, Timothy and Shaun are authors of leading text books on Canadian privacy law.
 Abigail, Constantine and Anne-Marie regularly speak and write on privacy-related matters.
 This helps ensure that we (and many other practitioners across Canada) are always up-to-date on the latest legal developments.

-- Shaping the development of the profession: Kris Klein has been the Canadian Managing Director of the International Association of Privacy Professionals (IAPP) for ten years now.
-In case you haven’t heard of it, at 40,000 members, the IAPP is the largest and most important association for privacy professionals in the world.
+- Shaping the development of the profession: Kris has been the Canadian Managing Director of the International Association of Privacy Professionals (IAPP) for ten years.
+At over 50,000 members, the IAPP is the largest and most important association for privacy professionals in the world.
 Members of our team regularly speak at IAPP events.

 - Shaping future (and current) minds: Kris teaches the Law of Privacy at the University of Ottawa Faculty of Law.
 Abigail has trained senior executives in privacy program implementation through the Henley Business School in the UK and University of Toronto.

 Visit Our Team for more information about each of us.